Douglas Library Instructional Services

 Tours of the library also include an orientation to library services.
 To request a tour, please fill out the online Course-Related Instruction Request.

 LIB 101: Library Research Skills

-Librarians incorporate these standards into course-related instruction sessions and LIB 101: Library Research Skills courses.
-We are happy to collaborate with faculty interested in addressing these standards in their class assignments.
-View additional information on the ACRL standards.
+Librarians incorporate these concepts into course-related instruction sessions and LIB 101: Library Research Skills courses.
+We are happy to collaborate with faculty interested in addressing these concepts in their class assignments.